 Preparation is the key to interview success and if you do your research and know what to expect you will find that your job interview will be an enjoyable experience and you will increase your chances of success.

 Taken from You’re Hired!
 Total Job Search by Jeremy I'Anson

 With almost 70% of Oxford’s 2020 undergraduate places recently awarded to state school pupils, the question of representation within the universities of Oxford and Cambridge has become a hot topic.
 With notoriously high entry grades and a history of admissions that have not favoured state-educated students, awareness is beginning to show in the recent changes to their offers.

 The relationship between the world of work and technology is dynamic and can be exciting, but it has often been fraught, prompting anxieties about how new technological developments might alter or even replace existing jobs entirely.

 Each month we take a look at one of the 650 career pathways featured within Indigo.
-This month, we explore the role of a Politician - a career which couples a passion for current affairs with the desire to make a difference.
+This month, we explore the role of an Interior Designer.